wellivo21/magic-memory/README.md

 This application was made with the guidance of Net Ninja's React course "Build Web Apps with React.
 You can check the course by clicking [HERE](https://www.udemy.com/course/build-web-apps-with-react-firebase/)

+# Netlify hosted link

+You can check the current version of this application [here](https://magic-memory-ivo.netlify.app/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).